savelee/leeboonstra.com/source/speaking/index.md

 <img src="/images/lee-fos.jpg" width="400" class="float-right img-fluid border" alt="Lee Speaking" loading="lazy">

-I worked in the past as a technical trainer, now I am a developer advocate at Google on Dialogflow & Contact Center AI.
+I worked in the past as a technical trainer, now I am a developer advocate at Google on Conversational AI.
 I'm a public speaker at conferences and events.
 Below is a list of upcoming and past sessions.

 Check out my Speaker Deck, for an overview of all my presentations: [Speaker Deck](https://speakerdeck.com/savelee/).